Staff:

 Riki is studying the central role of the P. aeruginosa cytoplasmic heme binding protein PhuS in heme trafficking and regulation of the PrrF and PrrH sRNAs.
 She is combining bacterial genetics, biochemical and biophysical approaches to further understand how heme utilization is integrated into the iron-regulated sRNA network.
 The central role of the sRNAs in iron-homeostasis and virulence implicates PhuS as a key factor in the maintenance of P. aeruginosa iron homeostasis.

-Aziza is a joint student with Professor Fengtian Xue working on the the development of novel therapeutic strategies targeting heme metabolism by P. aeruginosa.
-In Dr. Xue’s group she is synthesizing novel small molecule inhibitors of the P. aeruginosa extracellular heme signaling and uptake pathways and the iron-regulated heme oxygenase HemO.
-In the Wilks lab she is combining biochemical and bacterial reporter assays in the biological evaluation of lead compounds for SAR and chemical optimization.
+Kieran is a joint student with Professor Fengtian Xue working on the the development of novel therapeutic strategies targeting heme metabolism in P. aeruginosa.
+In Dr. Xue’s group they are synthesizing novel salophen inhibitors of the P. aeruginosa extracellular heme signaling and uptake pathways.
+In the Wilks lab they are combining biochemical assays in the biological evaluation of lead compounds for SAR and chemical optimization.

 Saba Shahzad BS, Notre Dame University of Maryland 2021-present sshahzad@rx.umaryland.edu |